top of page

 • The hyenas and Scar discuss killing Mufusa

-• Timon and Pumba introduce Simba into eating grubs
+• Timon and Pumba introduce Simba to eating grubs

 • Timon and Pumba sing a song about Simba and Nala falling in love